dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/INDEX_ReportifyEnhancements.md

 ## Navigation Tips

 **From this index:**
-- Want quick examples? ¡æ Go to Quick Reference
+- Want quick examples? ï¿½ï¿½ Go to Quick Reference
-- Need technical details? ¡æ Go to Feature Documentation
+- Need technical details? ï¿½ï¿½ Go to Feature Documentation
-- Want project overview? ¡æ Go to Implementation Summary
+- Want project overview? ï¿½ï¿½ Go to Implementation Summary

 **From code:**
 - See `SettingsViewModel.cs` for property definitions